Where Do Possums Sleep [Places And Time]

 Rock-Haunting Ringtail Possum

-3- The Little Pygmy/Tasmanian Or Eastern Pygmy Possum
+3- The Little Pygmy/Tasmanian Or Eastern Pygmy Possums

 Tasmanian-Pygmy-Possum

-It is the smallest possum in the world.
-It lives in Tasmania.
+The eastern pygmy possum is a small animal that lives in the forests and heathlands of eastern Australia and Tasmania.
+It is a good example of how marsupials have become smaller.
 They build dome-shaped nests for themselves.
 The nests are made up of tree barks.
 It offers them a dry and safe place for sleeping.

 Common Brushtail Possum

+Native to Australia, the common brushtail possum is a well-known figure in the night sky.
 The common Brushtail Possum is the second-largest in the world.
-This possum is native to the land of Australia.
-Since the possums are arboreal in their nature, they prefer resting inside caves, hollows as well as house rooftops.
+It can get around both cities and wild areas with ease.
+Since the possums are arboreal in nature, they prefer resting inside caves, hollows as well and house rooftops.

 Western Pygmy Possum